Sakis Tanimanidis: World Party (2013–2016)

-Upon his return from the United States in Greece, Tanimanidis created his own TV production company, and the concept of the travel show World Party.
-In this show he and his friends visited more than 40 countries around the world and engaged in risky experiences and unique challenges.
-World Party mission was to explore our boundless and beautiful world through its tremendous people and places.
+Upon his return to Greece from the United States, Tanimanidis created his own TV production company, and the concept of the travel show World Party.
+In this show he and his friends visited more than 40 countries and engaged in risky experiences and challenges.
+World Party's mission was to explore the world through its people and places.
 Tanimanidis was the host, creator, producer and director of the show.

 Survivor (2017–2019)

 In 2017, Tanimanidis was chosen by Acun Medya as the host of Survivor.
 The show is filmed in the Dominican Republic for both Turkish and Greek audiences with Tanimanidis being the host of the Greek cast version.
 TV ratings have been record-breaking for a prime-time reality programme.

 Greece Got Talent (2017–2018)

 In 2017, he was selected to be one of the judges in season 5 of this show alongside Giorgos Kapoutzidis and Maria Bakodimou.

-Sakis Tanimanidis maintains his own travel agency.
-Also, he has founded Baby Blue Project, a production company for TV shows, concept creation, commercial videos, content development and more.
-Baby Blue Project is equipped with modern tools and great dreams and based in Athens.